 – with Colosseum Underground, Arena and Belvedere

-We at Roma Experience are proud of having been the very first group tour to visit the higher levels of the Colosseum after the reopening.
-It was more than 40 years that no visitors had the chance to walk up to the fourth and fifth level, and now we are happy and amazed to be able to provide you with a new spectacular tour.
-During our Colosseum Belvedere tour, you will explore the third, fourth, and fifth rings of the Colosseum, the highest level of the Roman Amphitheater.
+During our Colosseum Belvedere tour, you will explore the Colosseum up to the third ring (the fourth and fifth rings are currently closed for maintenance.)
 Experience one of Rome most beautiful panoramic view and walk through privileged-access galleries and corridors.
-During the rest of this Colosseum group tour you will also explore the archaeological area of the Roman Forum and Palatine Hill, the heart of the ancient city where all the most important buildings of ancient Rome stood and at times still stand.
+During the rest of this Colosseum group tour you will also see the archaeological area of the Roman Forum and Palatine Hill, the heart of the ancient city where all the most important buildings of ancient Rome stood and at times still stand.

 The Highest Levels of the Colosseum